History of silk: Decline in the European silk industry

 The decline in the European silk industry has roots in epidemics among silkworm populations.
-In 1849, France's silk crop failed due to a unknown disease affecting the silkworms.
+In 1849, France's silk crop failed due to an unknown disease affecting the silkworms.
 The disease remained pervasive, and soon spread to Italy, Spain, Syria, Turkey, and China.
 In 1807, bacteriologist Agostino Bassi began a 25-year investigation into what caused the silkworm disease mal de segno (white muscardine disease).
 In 1835, he published Del mal del segno, calcinaccio o moscardino ("The Disease of the Sign, Calcinaccio or Muscardine") in which he demonstrated the disease was caused by the parasitic fungus Beauveria bassiana.
 His findings were the first to demonstrate the transmission of disease between animals, and led to a better understanding of how the disease was transmitted between silkworms.
 This enabled silk producers to better prevent the transmission of Beauvaria bassiana.

 Muscardine was not the only disease to affect the European silk industry at this time.
 In France, disease among silkworms continued to devastate silk production in the country.
 In 1865, Jean-Baptiste Dumas, France's Minister of Agriculture and Commerce, asked Louis Pasteur to study what was causing the epidemic.
 Pasteur investigated the cause between 1865 and 1870, leading to his discovery of two separate diseases infecting the silkworms: pébrine and flacherie.
 Pébrine, known as "pepper disease," was caused by the microsporidia Nosema bombycis and characterized by brown dots.
 Pasteur published his findings and recommendations for silk farmers.
 Soon, he received feedback from farmers who had followed his recommendations.
 Most had reared healthy crops, other farmers had not.
 With more investigation, he discovered the worms were infected with something other than pébrine.
 The other condition, flacherie, was caused by a viral infection.
 Pasteur recommended the removal of infected worms from the population.
-These recommendations allowed silkworm producers to restore their strocks and revive silk production.
+These recommendations allowed silkworm producers to restore their stocks and revive silk production.

 Nevertheless, the increase in the price of silkworm cocoons and the reduction in the importance of silk in the garments of the bourgeoisie in the 19th century caused the decline of the silk industry in Europe.
 The opening of the Suez Canal in 1869 and the silk shortage in France reduced the price of importing Asian silk, particularly from China and Japan.

 Starting from the Long Depression (1873–1896), Lyonnais silk production had become totally industrialized, and handlooms were rapidly disappearing.
 The 19th century saw the textile industry's progress caused by advances in chemistry.
 The synthesis of aniline was used to make mauveine (aniline purple) dye, and the synthesis of quinine was used to make indigo dye.
 In 1884, Count Hilaire de Chardonnet invented viscose, intended as an artificial silk, and in 1891 opened a factory dedicated to the production of viscose, which cost much less and in part replaced natural silk.